claj/mekanikmaskin/README.md

 A Clojure based system designed to test people in various forms of knowledge about a course in mechanics for KTH.

+## ALPHA!

+this is to be used by no-one ATM, code online just for working

 ## Usage

 Call the (dev) function to load the `dev` namespace.